GauravBajpai92/Employee-Storage/README.md

     "age": 19
 }

 For Security AES encryption is used, shared key between Employee Storage and Storage Service is used to encrypt and decrypt messages.
+We have used the application property to save the secure key for ease purpose but ideally we will pick up the secure key from env varriable.